 Handling Multiple Properties: Managing finances for multiple properties can become overwhelming without proper organization and automation tools.

-Tax Complexity: Navigating the tax implications of rental properties, such as sales tax, tax deductions and 1031 exchanges, can be challenging without professional guidance.
+Tax Complexity: Navigating the tax implications of rental properties, such as sales tax, and sale tax factoring, tax deductions and 1031 exchanges, Deferred Sales Trusts, can be challenging without professional guidance.

 Tips for Success